 With this mini soil blocker, it is possible to make 144 and they would fit under a 1' x 1' space of a grow light.
 This is what makes this nice.
 You can start many seeds in a small area.
 You only have about 2 weeks growing time maximum, then you must transplant into something larger like a 2" soil block, recycled cups or flats.
 Transplant shock should be minimized because the roots are not disturbed.
 You can see my other instructable on making the 2' soil blocker if interested in that.
-See here http://www.instructables.com/id/Making_a_Soil_Blocker/
+See here https://www.instructables.com/id/Making_a_Soil_Blocker/

 This is good for the home hobbyist.
 If you experience good success and want to try more, I would invest in a professional soil block maker that can do multiples at a time.

 for some great advise and ideas on the soil block method.
 I am not affiliated with it.
 The gentleman who runs the site is very knowledgeable and helpful in returning emails.
 He also has supplies and square soil block makers at reasonable prices.
 I learned a lot from all of the content he shares.